-“Do you not see my blood running down my arm and onto the rug?”
-He spat at her.
-“I should’ve done the deed months ago when she began growling at me.
+“Do you not see my blood running down my arm and onto the rug?" he spat at her.
+“I should’ve done the deed months ago when it began growling at me.
 Worthless mutt.”

 When his parents left to tend to the wound, little Draco noticed his father had left his wand on the floor.
-Without thinking too much, he picked it up, even though he knew he wasn’t ever permitted to do so.
+Without thinking too much, he picked it up, even though he knew he was never permitted to do so.
 He was only allowed to have toy wands.

 He bent down and crawled under the Christmas tree, shoving dozens of presents out of the way.
 He held the wand over the dog and calmly but firmly repeated every healing spell he could remember his mother saying.

 He tried the one she used when he fell down the stairs and bruised his pointy chin and his little ribs.

 When that didn’t work, he tried the one that healed him when he fell from one of the apple trees on the manor grounds, slicing open his knee.
 He tried a couple more spells, but nothing worked.

 Desperate, he tried the Reparo spell that could fix his broken toys, but that didn’t work either.